Subrhmanya-Devadiga/Python-Phonebook-Gui/README.md

 # Python-Phonebook-gui

-# This is a contact book , which can save Name, ph_no, and Email address of the person
+# This is a contact book , which can save Name, ph_no, and Email address

 # This is writen in Python, Gui is written using Tkinter